 Japanese businesses back net-zero by 2050

 In Japan, 93 businesses – representing sales of approximately $670 billion and electricity consumption of 36 TWh – called on the Japanese government to include a goal of net-zero emissions by 2050 in its long-term strategy.

 Photovoltaic leads the clean tech revolution

-First developed in 1888, this technology was eventually mass produced for renewable energy in 1980.
-But the price for developing and deploying this technology has plummeted in the last 30 years, making it both more effective, more affordable and more efficient.
+The price for developing and deploying solar technology has plummeted in the last 30 years, making it both more effective, more affordable and more efficient.